-- Disproportionate Retribution: White wants to tear down Average's Joes because Peter slept with three of his female trainers (in one night) and sent a male stripper-gram to his birthday.
+- Disproportionate Retribution: White wants to tear down Average's Joes because Peter slept with three of his female trainers (in one night) and sent a male stripper-gram to him for the Globo Gym one year anniversary.
 That's on one level.
 When White details his ultimate plan to Peter, he adds that he would prefer that the Average Joe's crew was in the building when the demolition took place.

 - In the final match, White manages to take out Peter and win the match... but stepped over the line doing it.
 This counts as a foul and takes him out of the match, too, resulting in the Sudden Death tie breaker round.
 The DVD comes with an alternative ending where this doesn't happen and there's a Downer Ending.

-- Double Entendre: The motto(?) of the ADAA tournament, shown on a huge banner above the court, is "GO BALLS DEEP!"
+- The slogan of the ADAA tournament, shown on a huge banner above the court, is "GO BALLS DEEP!"